Find Tours

 Things to Know Before Booking

-Tour prices generally do not include the Torres del Paine National Park entrance fee.
-You must purchase this advance ticket online via pasesparques.cl ($35 USD for international adults in high season) and present it on the day of your tour.
+Tour prices do not include the Torres del Paine National Park entrance fee.
+Foreign adults must pay CL$ 34,000 for stays up to 3 days.
+You must purchase this ticket in advance via the official CONAF website.

 Duration 3 hours4 hours5 hours

-Activity Level Easy (All ages/fitness levels)ModerateStrenuous (Ages 14-65 only)
+Activity Level Low (All fitness levels)ModerateHigh (Ages 14-65 only)

 Plan Your Visit to Torres del Paine